 c.
 Data Certification Requirements for HEDIS IDSS Data and Final HEDIS Audit Report.
-In accordance with 42 CFR 438.600, et seq., each MCOP shall submit a signed data certification letter to ODM attesting to the accuracy and completeness of its audited HEDIS IDSS data submitted to ODM.
+In accordance with 42 CFR 438.600, et seq., each MCOP shall submit a signed data certification letter to ODM, as specified in Appendix T, Chart of Deliverables, attesting to the accuracy and completeness of its audited HEDIS IDSS data submitted to ODM.
 The MCOP shall also submit to ODM a signed data certification letter attesting to the accuracy and completeness of its final HEDIS audit report (FAR) submitted to ODM.